franciskafieh/obsidian-list-modified/CONTRIBUTING.md

 ## Testing

-Tests are all done with `bun` and reside in the `tests/` directory.
-The subdirectories mimic the `src/` structure.
+Tests are all done with `bun test` and reside in the `tests/` directory.
+The subdirectories mirror the `src/` folder structure.
 Read above for more info on what should be tested.
 Tests will automatically be ran on every PR submission.

 ## Code Formatting